JessSDrexel/DSCI-511-NPPES/README.md

 API link: https://npiregistry.cms.hhs.gov/api/?version=2.1

 The API returns provier information in JSON format which includes:

--NPI number
+- NPI number
--provider status
+- provider status
--practice address
+- practice address
--taxonomy codes
+- taxonomy codes
--taxonomy descriptions
+- taxonomy descriptions

 ## NUCC Taxonomy Dataset
 The NUCC taxnoomy dataset is used as a supplemental reference file to map provider taxonomy codes returned by the NPPES API to help standardize classifcations, grouping, and specializations.